This post may contain affiliate links.

-Bright and creamy caprese risotto has roasted tomatoes, basil, fresh mozzarella balls, and a drizzle of balsamic glaze over rich parmesan risotto.
-This dish is decadent without being too heavy.
-I love the bright flavors of the roasted tomatoes, fresh basil, and tangy balsamic glaze.
+Bright and creamy caprese risotto has roasted tomatoes, basil, fresh mozzarella, and a drizzle of balsamic glaze over rich parmesan risotto.
+This dish is elegant and impressive, but easier to make than you think!
+Plus tips for making the best creamy risotto, and metric conversions!

 Why you'll love this recipe